By Elie Raad 2 years ago

 The general principle of citing sources could be a perfect fit for open-ended questions.
 But this isn’t always the case for many other use cases.
 For instance, generating product descriptions requires a different solution.
 The product descriptions must precisely describe the product and its attributes.
 As a matter of fact, the source is already known: it’s the dataset of the e-commerce store that’s used to fine-tune the model.
 Instead, the e-commerce store would need a way to validate the attributes’ completeness and accuracy in most cases.

-• Generate a product taxonomy by organizing e-commerce products into categories and tags
+• Automatically generate a product taxonomy and organize e-commerce products into intuitive categories and tags for more straightforward navigation and discovery.

 Curious to know more about Category Pages Optimization for E-commerce websites?